 Diffuse natural light avoids all the problems that can occur with photo lights.
 You can duplicate this situation for yourself by photographing your work in a location that would be in direct sun, but wait for an overcast day.
 This provides bright diffuse light.
 This is my super simple method.

-The location for your super simple photo shoot can be inside near a window or outside in a location that would be in direct sunlight.
+The location for your super simple photoshoot can be inside near a window or outside in a location that would be in direct sunlight.
 BUT, it must be an overcast or foggy day to have diffuse light.
 (I said that twice because it is so important.)
 Photographing work in the shade is NOT an alternative because this creates a blue cast which won't look good.

 The problems caused by artificial photo lights include harsh shadows, blown-out highlights, and the need to color balance the light source for correct lighting.
-Using photo lights greatly increases the difficulty of getting a great photo especially when your work is shiny, glossy or metallic.
+Using photo lights greatly increases the difficulty of getting a great photo especially when your work is shiny, glossy, or metallic.
 In addition, purchasing photo lights is a significant cost.

 Do NOT use the flash on your camera to photograph your work.

-Steve Meltzer also has two books that can help you with your photography efforts.
+If you want more information on using artificial light sources, Steve Meltzer has two books that can help you with your photography efforts.
 They are both shown in the right column of this blog.
 His information is always practical and relatively easy to follow.
 CLICK ON THE BOOKS Capture the Light: A Guide for Beginning Digital Photographersand Photographing Arts, Crafts & Collectibles: Take Great Digital Photos for Portfolios, Documentation, or Selling on the Web (A Lark Photography Book) to see if Amazon.com even has a used copy to save you some money.

-The next blog post will be about how to use "bounce cards" to reduce deep shadows and improve the lighting conditions during your photo shoot.
+The next blog post will be about how to use "bounce cards" to reduce deep shadows and improve the lighting conditions during your photoshoot.
 This blog post will be authored by my photographer Philip Cohen.
-He shoots all my work which you can see on my web site.
+He shoots all my work which you can see on my website.

 Two documents in the Professional Guidelines may also improve your images.